Due to the volume of forensic evaluations, sadly, at this time I am no longer able to accept reunification therapy or co-parent coaching cases.

 I became a licensed psychologist in 1992, and went on to build and maintain successful full-time practices in Nebraska and Ohio before arriving in Indianapolis in 2010.
 In addition, I have been extensively involved in university research and teaching (see Curriculum Vita).

-I have a 30 year-old son who has exceeded all my hopes in becoming a man of character, compassion, and good will.
-My life partner, Sue Whiston, is a retired Professor of Counseling Psychology at the University of Indiana.
+On a personal note or two, I have a 33 year-old son who has exceeded all my hopes in becoming a man of character, compassion, and good will.
+My soon-to-be wife, Sue Whiston, is a retired Professor of Counseling Psychology at the University of Indiana.
 In my spare time I enjoy composing and recording music in my home studio.
 Sue and I have traveled extensively and hope to continue doing so.